A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: General framework

 \textbf{Noisy MH.} The standard MH algorithm produces correlated samples from a target distribution $p(\vtheta)$ by sampling candidates from a proposal density which are either rejected or accepted according to a suitable probability.
 The evaluation of the target density $p(\vtheta)$ is required at each iteration.
-A noisy version of this algorithm is obtained when we substitute the evaluations of $p(\vtheta)$ (at the candidate points) with a realization of the random variable $\widetilde{m}(\vtheta)$.
-The algorithm is shown in Table \ref{tab_pseudoMH}.
-If a different noisy realization $\widetilde{m}(\vtheta_{t-1})$ is obtained at each iteration, this algorithms is called {\it Monte Carlo-within-Metropolis} technique \cite{medina2016stability}.
-On the contrary, if it is recycled from the previous iteration, the algorithm is called {\it pseudo-marginal} MH (PM-MH) algorithm \cite{andrieu2009pseudo}.
-The latter approach ensures the algorithm is ``exact'' (see Theorem \ref{teo1_noisyMH}).
+A noisy version of this algorithm is obtained when we substitute the evaluations of $p(\vtheta)$ (at the candidate points) with a realization of the random variable $\widetilde{p}_M( \vtheta)$.
+The algorithm is shown in Algorithm \ref{tab_pseudoMH}.
+If a different noisy realization $\widetilde{p}_M( \vtheta_{t-1})$ is obtained at each iteration, this algorithm is called {\it Monte Carlo-within-Metropolis} (MCWM)\cite{andrieu2009pseudo,medina2016stability}.
+On the contrary, if it is recycled from the previous iteration, the algorithm is called {\it pseudo-marginal} MH (PM-MH) algorithm \cite{beaumont2003estimation,andrieu2009pseudo}.
+The latter approach ensures the algorithm is ``exact'',\footnote{{Although the correct term would be ``approximate-exact'', throughout this work we say ``exact'' to indicate when a Monte Carlo algorithm targets the desired distribution, {$m(\vtheta)$, in the case of a non-zero bias, or $p(\vtheta)$ when $\mu_M(\vtheta)=0$}.}} in the sense of having (the density proportional to) $m(\vtheta)=p(\vtheta)-\mu_M(\vtheta)$ as stationary distribution and the estimators derived from it converging to expectations under $m(\vtheta)$.
+Namely, as the number of iteration $T$ grows, we have the convergence of the chain to $m(\vtheta)$. {Note that, while PM-MH is commonly applied when $\mu_M(\vtheta)=0$, and hence the convergence is towards the $p(\vtheta)$ of interest, the algorithm works as long as the random realizations are non-negative and have finite expected value, that we generally denote as $m(\vtheta)$.} Recall that even in the biased case, when increasing $M$, $m(\vtheta)\rightarrow p(\vtheta)$.

+{ It is worth mentioning here another instance of MH with a randomized acceptance probability studied in \cite{nicholls2012coupled}, called {\it randomized} MH (r-MH), that is complementary to the PM-MH approach.
+Specifically, the authors show the case of a MH with a random acceptance probability having correction terms to ensure the convergence with respect to the right distribution.
+This r-MH algorithm contains as special cases some (exact) algorithms proposed in the literature to deal with intractable/costly densities such as the \cite{murray2012mcmc} for doubly-intractable posteriors, or \cite{quiroz2018speedingJASA} for data-subsampling approximations.
+In most cases, the r-MH algorithm is not realizable in practice since the correction terms cannot be computed.
+The scheme is used by the authors to show that, under some conditions, the MCWM algorithm produces the same sequence of samples as an exact r-MH, out of the first $\mathcal{O}(M)$ MCMC samples, where $M$ is the number of auxiliary samples used to estimate the log-ratio $\log\frac{p(\vtheta_\text{prop})}{p(\vtheta_{t-1})}$}.